-Students are informed of campus security policies and programs during the fall term.
-An institution-wide announcement outlines ways to maintain personal safety and campus security.
+Students have access to campus security policies through CCDC's website.
+An institutionwide announcement outlines ways to maintain personal safety and campus security.
 Students are informed about crime on-campus and in surrounding areas.
 Similar information is presented to all faculty and staff.